OpenNeuroDerivatives/ds003037-fmriprep/README.md

 # ds003037 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003037](https://openneuro.org/datasets/ds003037).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds003037](https://openneuro.org/datasets/ds003037).

 ## Methods